 When to seek assessment

-If you're experiencing a combination of symptoms across two or more of these domains — particularly if they've been persistent for several weeks — it's worth getting properly assessed.
+If you are experiencing a combination of symptoms across two or more of these domains — particularly if they have been persistent for several weeks — it is worth getting properly assessed.
 This is especially important if you also have known risk factors such as type 2 diabetes, obesity, chronic opioid use, or a history of testicular problems.
-Don't wait for symptoms to become severe.
+Do not wait for symptoms to become severe.
 Early assessment means earlier answers.

-I should be honest: some of these symptoms overlap with depression, thyroid disorders, chronic fatigue syndrome, and other conditions.
-That's precisely why a thorough clinical assessment — not just a blood test — matters.
+Some of these symptoms overlap with depression, thyroid disorders, chronic fatigue syndrome, and other conditions.
+That is precisely why a thorough clinical assessment — not just a blood test — matters.
 I assess the whole picture, not just a number on a lab report.

 Knowledge check